RyneBurden/NFL-Neural-Net/README.md

 ### **Dependencies**
 ##### *Python Dependencies*
-Matplotlib - used for graphing loss during training Pytorch - used for creation and training of the network models Beautiful Soup - Used for web scraping and stat gathering Openpyxl - Used for spreadsheet manipulation and record-keeping Scikit Learn - Used for data preprocessing
+Matplotlib - used for graphing loss during training.
+Pytorch - used for creation and training of the network models
+Beautiful Soup - Used for web scraping and stat gathering
+Openpyxl - Used for spreadsheet manipulation and record-keeping
+Scikit Learn - Used for data preprocessing
 Numpy - Used for data processesing and manipulation

 ##### *R Dependencies*
-nflfastR - used to gather and synthesize data from the 1999-2020 NFL seasons Tidyverse - used to clean data after being gathered Reticulate - used to interface R dataframes with the Python neural network
+nflfastR - used to gather and synthesize data from the 1999-2020 NFL seasons
+Tidyverse - used to clean data after being gathered
+Reticulate - used to interface R dataframes with the Python neural network

 ### **Twitter: @rjb_tech**